Chasing shadows with Gottesman-Kitaev-Preskill codes: Second moment bound for exact inner means

-\begin{lem}[Second moment: random lattice sampling for large $N_P$] Let $\widetilde{G}$ be an estimator as in Lemma~\ref{lem:rdn_lat_points} for an observable on a $n$-mode continuous variable quantum system and assume that the corresponding observable $G$ is such that
+In this section, we prove the following lemma~\ref{lem:random_lat_inner}. \begingroup \thelem{4} \begin{lem}[Second moment: random lattice sampling for exact inner means] Let $\tilde{G}$ be an estimator as in Lemma~\ref{lem:rdn_lat_points} for an observable on a $n$-mode continuous variable quantum system with $n>1$, $L=L^{\perp} \subset \R^{2n}$ denote a symplectic lattice and let $d\in \mathbb{N}$ be a natural number.
+Assume that the observable $G$ is such that

 is finite.
 Let